cakephp/bake/docs/en/development.rst

         // And add an $author variable so it's always available
         $view->set('author', 'Andy');
     });

-If you want to modify bake from within another plugin, putting your plugin's bake events in the plugin ``config/bootstrap.php`` file is a good idea.

 Bake events can be handy for making small changes to existing templates.
 For example, to change the variable names used when baking controller/template